appelmar/gdalcubes_docs/README.md

-Documentation and website is now at https://github.com/gdalcubes/docs.
+This repository has been archived.
+Documentation and website is further developed at https://github.com/gdalcubes/docs.